shreyashi-paul/morse-code-translator/README.md

 # morse-code-translator

-This task will require me to create a web page Morse Code translator.
+This task requires me to create a web page Morse Code translator.
 The User Interface will have to look good but should remain simple (additional features, ie. sounds, lights, etc, should only be added once the MVP has been completed.)

 ## Demo & Snippets

-- Include hosted link - WIP
+- Include hosted link -
-- Include images of app if CLI or Client App - WIP
+- Include images of app if CLI or Client App

 ---

 ## Requirements / Purpose